falco81/NSX-DFW/README.md

 ## The Problem

-NSX-T DFW log exports from Log Insight can contain tens of millions of raw syslog rows across dozens of CSV files packed in a tar.gz archive.
+NSX-T DFW log exports from Log Insight can contain **tens of millions** of raw syslog rows spread across dozens of CSV files packed in a tar.gz archive.
 Manually sifting through these to identify unique flows, blocked traffic, or suspicious connections is impractical.
-You need a way to deduplicate, filter, enrich (DNS, service names), and visualize the data — ideally without uploading anything to external services.
+You need a way to deduplicate, filter, enrich (DNS PTR, service names), and visualize the data — ideally without uploading anything to external services.

 This toolkit solves that with two scripts: